Azure/SaaS-Private-Connectivity/docs/how-to/monitoring-with-application-insights.md

 The client with object id does not have authorization to perform 'Microsoft.Network/privateLinkServices/privateEndpointConnections/read' over scope '/subscriptions/<subscription-id>/resourceGroups/rg-tutorial/providers/Microsoft.Network/privateLinkServices/fsidemoPrivateLinkService'
 ```

-This means that the service principal used by the Azure function app does not have Owner role assigned to the resource group where your Private Link Service is deployed, _rg-tutorial_.
+This means that the service principal used by the Azure Function app does not have Owner role assigned to the resource group where your Private Link Service is deployed, _rg-tutorial_.

 Same as in the previous example, you can verify it under the access control for _rg-tutorial_.